DannyRyman/cv/cv.md

 ASOS is the world's second biggest online fashion retailer.

-* Lead a team to extend ASOS’s logistics platform to support global fulfilment from US and European warehouses; the re-platforming of the reservations and allocations functions and the re-platforming of the supply chain and logistics systems.
+* Led a team to extend ASOS’s logistics platform to support global fulfilment from US and European warehouses; the re-platforming of the reservations and allocations functions and the re-platforming of the supply chain and logistics systems.

 * Played a key role in the supply chain and logistics team in the conversion of an existing, locally hosted, legacy monolith into an Azure Cloud hosted collection of microservice based components.
 The new architecture was architected for performance and high-availability, with an SLA of 99.99% availability,